Interpretation Status¶

 IPTC-IIM and portable XMP |

-IPTC datasets and XMP properties decode into typed entries, bounded EXIF/IPTC-to-XMP projection exists for transfer/writeback, and common descriptive EXIF/IPTC/XMP concepts such as title/headline, description/caption, creator/author, and keywords/subject are queryable with source-entry provenance. |
+IPTC datasets and XMP properties decode into typed entries, bounded EXIF/IPTC-to-XMP projection exists for transfer/writeback, and common descriptive EXIF/IPTC/XMP concepts such as title/headline, description/caption, creator/author, keywords/subject, and IPTC date/time promoted into cross-family created-date candidates are queryable with source-entry provenance. |

-Medium-high, about 78-86%. |
+Medium-high, about 80-87%. |

 Full MWG-style reconciliation of duplicated EXIF/XMP/IPTC concepts remains bounded. |